hartwigmedical/hmftools/serve/README.md

 VICC | Yes | Yes

 Knowledge extraction is performed on a per-knowledgebase level after which all events are consolidated as follows:
- - All known events are aggregated on a per-event level where every level can have a set of sources in which the event has been defined as pathogenic.
+ - All known events are aggregated on a per-event level where every event has a set of knowledgebases in which the event has been defined as pathogenic.
- - All actionable events are concatenated so every actionable event that is present in multiple sources will be present multiple times in the actionable output.
+ - All actionable events are concatenated.
+Every actionable event that is present in multiple knowledgebases will be present multiple times in the actionable output.